keithrbennett/rexe/README.md

 ### 'self' as Default Source Code

-To make Rexe even more concise, you do not need to specify any source code when you want that source code to be `self`.
-This would be the case for simple format conversions, such as the following JSON to YAML conversion of the currency coversion rates:
+To make rexe even more concise, you do not need to specify any source code when you want that source code to be `self`.
+This would be the case for simple format conversions, as in JSON to YAML conversion mentioned earlier:

 ```
 ➜ ~  rexe -f eur_rates.json -oy